HennieLouw/simple-config-system/README.md

 The Framework is broken down into three main maven dependencies.
  - scs-parent - The parent pom.
  - scs-api - The base framework and minimal implementations.
- - scs-impl - Various implementations for ease of use.
+ - scs-impl - Meta dependency to include all sub implementation modules, such as caching, database, text expansion, etc.

 ### SCS-PARENT
 Maven POM to build the project from source.